On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Abstract

 \section{Abstract}

-A huge range of important problems in computer science--including task optimization, formal logic, encryption, and machine learning--can be solved by finding the sequence of binary variables that optimizes a cost function defined by a series of few-variable constraint relationships.
-These problems define the complexity class NP, and are in the worst case, and often the typical case, exponentially hard in the number of variables for all known methods.
-This hardness applies both to exact and approximate optimization, e.g. finding configurations with a value within a defined fraction of the global optimum.
-Fundamentally, the lack of any guided local minimum escape method ensures the hardness of both exact and approximate optimization classically, but the intuitive mechanism for approximation hardness in quantum algorithms based on Hamiltonian time evolution is not well understood.
-In this work, using the prototypically hard MAX-3-XORSAT problem class, we explore this question.
+A canonical feature of the constraint satisfaction problems in NP is approximation hardness, where in the worst case, finding sufficient-quality approximate solutions is exponentially hard for all known methods.
+Fundamentally, the lack of any guided local minimum escape method ensures both exact and approximate classical approximation hardness, but the equivalent mechanism(s) for quantum algorithms are poorly understood.
+For algorithms based on Hamiltonian time evolution, we explore this question through the prototypically hard MAX-3-XORSAT problem class.
 We conclude that the mechanisms for quantum exact and approximation hardness are fundamentally distinct.
-We qualitatively identify why traditional methods such as high depth quantum adiabatic optimization algorithms are not reliably good approximation algorithms.
-We propose a new spectral folding optimization method that does not suffer from these issues and study it analytically and numerically.
-We consider random rank-3 hypergraphs including extremal planted solution instances, where the ground state satisfies an anomalously high fraction of constraints compared to truly random problems.
-We show that, if we define the energy to be $E = N_{\mathrm{unsat}}-N_{\mathrm{sat}}$, then spectrally folded quantum optimization will return states with energy $E \leq A E_{\mathrm{GS}}$ (where $E_{\rm GS}$ is the ground state energy) in polynomial time, where conservatively, $A \simeq 0.6$.
-We thoroughly benchmark variations of spectrally folded quantum optimization for random classically approximation-hard (planted solution) instances in simulation, and find performance consistent with this prediction.
+We review known results from the literature, and identify mechanisms that make conventional quantum methods (such as Adiabatic Quantum Computing) weak approximation algorithms in the worst case.
+We construct a family of “spectrally filtered” quantum algorithms that escape these issues, and develop analytical theories for their performance.
+We show that, for random hypergraphs in the approximation-hard regime, if we define the energy to be $E = N_{\mathrm{unsat}}-N_{\mathrm{sat}}$, spectrally filtered quantum optimization will return states with $E \leq q_m E_{\mathrm{GS}}$ (where $E_{\rm GS}$ is the ground state energy) in sub-quadratic time, where conservatively, $q_m \simeq 0.59$.
+This is in contrast to $q_m \to 0$ for the hardest instances with classical searches.
+We test all of these claims with extensive numerical simulations.
 We do not claim that this approximation guarantee holds for all possible hypergraphs, though our algorithm's mechanism can likely generalize widely.
 These results suggest that quantum computers are more powerful for approximate optimization than had been previously assumed.